alexnathanson/weathermachine/arduino-code/README.md

 * its own I2C address
 * a list of all the I2C devices and their addresses that it can detect
 * the total number of I2C devices it can detect

+In the Arduino IDE console, type "test" and the Arduino will send a properly formatted I2C message with 0 values

 ### Message Content